Ronald Pofalla: Career in the private sector

-In January 2014 it was reported that Pofalla would be joining the management Deutsche Bahn, the state-owned national rail network of Germany.
+In January 2014 it was reported that Pofalla would be joining the management of Deutsche Bahn, the state-owned national rail network of Germany.
 He had previously worked for the company's subsidiary DB Netz between 2005 and 2009.

 At Deutsche Bahn, Pofalla took up a "specially created lobbying post" said to carry compensation of more than a million euros a year.
 His successor in the Bundestag is Thorsten Hoffmann.

 After transitioning to the private sector, Pofalla was made co-chairman of the Petersburg Dialogue, a semiofficial German-Russian symposium.
 From 2018 until 2019, he also served on the German government's so-called coal commission, which was tasked to develop a masterplan before the end of the year on how to phase-out coal and create a new economic perspective for the country's coal-mining regions.

 In 2022, Pofalla was appointed to the managing board of real estate developer Gröner Group.

+In April 2023, Pofalla was one of the 22 personal guests at the ceremony in which Angela Merkel was decorated with the Grand Cross of the Order of Merit for special achievement by President Frank-Walter Steinmeier at Schloss Bellevue in Berlin.